Nuwaragala Hike & Camping Guide (2026): Ruins, Elephants, and Hidden Ponds

 • Forest Entrance Ticket: LKR 250 per person (ask the guide to take the tickets before the hike day)

-Note: ( These details Last Updated on 13.03.2025 ) If you have updated details, please comment below, and I will update the post.
+Note: ( These details were last updated on 13.03.2025 ) If you have updated details, please comment below, and I will update the post.

 When selecting a guide for Nuwaragala, Gunawardana Aththo is hands-down the best choice.
 He has unmatched experience in this wilderness, and he knows secret ways to avoid dangerous animals.

 Even though he’s old, he’s incredibly fit — and somehow, he can see more than I ever could.
 At times, he would stop suddenly, point to a spot in the distance, and talk to a wild elephant I couldn’t even see yet.
-It sometimes took me 2 or 3 minutes to spot the elephant he noticed instantly.
+It sometimes took me 2 or 3 minutes to spot the elephant, but he noticed it instantly.

 One of the most fascinating things?
 He isn’t afraid of animals.
 He literally speaks to them, asking them to go away — and unbelievably, the wild animals actually listen to him and leave.